 What Animals Have Menstrual Cycles?

 Most of us are familiar with the female menstrual cycle, but now you know that humans aren’t the only ones experiencing this.
 Some animals, including species of female mammals, all experience a period-like state in which they shed their uterine lining.
-Let’s cut to the chase and find out what these animal species are.
+Let’s cut to the chase and find out what these are.